-In fiscal year 2005, the Authority completed ten financings for eight institutions.
-The total principal amount of \$157,910,000 reflects a substantial increase in activity from the previous year's total of \$58,855,000.
-Taking into account regularly scheduled repayments and the refunding of certain prior Authority bonds to take advantage of lower interest rates, the total principal outstanding for Authority-issued debt grew to approximately \$652,472,850 as of the end of the fiscal year.
+In fiscal year 2006, the Authority completed four financings for three institutions.
+The total principal amount was \$93,460,000 compared to the previous year's total of \$157,910,000.
+Taking into account regularly scheduled repayments and the refunding of certain prior Authority bonds, the total principal outstanding for Authority-issued debt stands at approximately \$643,984,000 as of the end of the fiscal year.
 The Authority's limit on outstanding debt remains at \$800 million.

-During the fiscal year, Governor Pawlenty reappointed David D. Rowland but did not act to fill the vacancy caused by the retirement of Carol A. Blomberg.
-In July, the Governor appointed Carla Nelson to the Authority.
+During the fiscal year, Governor Pawlenty reappointed Michael D. Ranum but did not act to fill the vacancy caused by a retiring member.
+Christopher A. Nelson did not seek reappointment beyond his four-year term ending January 2006.